hans61/Minimal-64x4-Expansion/software/README.md

 Currently only SD cards of type 2 with FAT32 are supported.
 Support for type 1 is also planned.
 FAT12/16 support is not currently planned.

+## timer
+Test for a counter hh:mm:ss with the vsync signal.